Wednesday 04/13/22

 I’ll spearhead this, because as a shepherd it is not responsible to lead you where I am not willing to go.

-The most famous of which, I believe, was when He told them that they were going to have to eat His flesh and drink His blood or they could have no shared experience with Him!
-Man…they wanted to bolt after that – and would you?
-Honestly…wouldn’t you?!
+The most famous of which, I believe, was when He told them that they were going to have to “eat My flesh and drink My blood or you can have no shared experience with Me!”
+[John 6:53-58]

 But the words He had spoken to them over those years had bound them to Him and they said, “where would we go?”

-Again, in the events at the end of this upcoming week of Passion, Peter was offended.
 First when Jesus knelt to wash his feet and Peter told Him “Never Lord – You will NEVER wash my feet”.
 Again Jesus’ reply was – “If I don’t, you can have no shared experience with Me”.
 So, broken by these words Peter says, “then not my feet only Lord, but also my hands and my head!”

 Then again, Peter was offended when Jesus told him he would deny Him.